GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/latency/index.md

 * Advertisers and ad techs want their ads to display quickly to provide the greatest utility.

-This document outlines some best practices for Protected Audience API implementation, to ensure your site operates at maximum efficiency.
+This document outlines some best practices for a Protected Audience API implementation, to ensure your site operates at maximum efficiency.

 ## Buyer (bidder) best practices